rodneyg/MobileBluetoothReact/README.md

 - Node.js (v14 or later)
 - npm or yarn
 - React Native CLI
-- Xcode (for iOS development)
+- Xcode
-- Android Studio (for Android development)
+- Android Studio
 - A physical iOS or Android device for testing BLE functionality

 ## Dependencies